Dubai Basketball

-Dubai Basketball is a professional basketball club based in Dubai, United Arab Emirates (UAE).
-The team competes in the ABA League and the EuroLeague.
-The club plays its home games at the Coca-Cola Arena in Dubai.
+Dubai Basketball is a professional basketball club based in Dubai, United Arab Emirates.
+It currently competes in the ABA League and the EuroLeague.
+The club plays its home games at the Coca-Cola Arena.

-Founded in 2023, the team entered the EuroLeague in 2025.
-Despite located in UAE the club doesn't compete in the UAE National Basketball League and no Emirati player has featured for the team so far.

-The team's colours are brown, black and white.
+Founded in 2023, the club entered the EuroLeague in 2025.
+Despite being located in UAE, it doesn't compete in the UAE National Basketball League.
+The club colours are brown, black and white.

 History

-Dubai Basketball was founded by Abdulla Saeed Juma Al Naboodah and Dejan Kamenjašević in 2023 as the first home franchise team based in Dubai, United Arab Emirates.

-In January 2024, the ABA League confirmed Dubai Basketball's inclusion for a three-season term starting in the 2024–25 season.
+Dubai Basketball was founded by Abdulla Saeed Juma Al Naboodah and Dejan Kamenjašević.
+In January 2024, the ABA League confirmed Dubai Basketball's inclusion for a three-season term.

-On 19 March 2024, the ABA League officially announced BC Dubai would join the league for the next three seasons, starting from 2024.
 The club’s entry into the ABA League was part of an initiative to develop basketball in the region.
-Jurica Golemac was signed as the team's first head coach, while Nate Mason was the first officially signed player for the team.
-Dāvis Bertāns also became the first former NBA player to defect from that league to play for Dubai instead.
-Later in the summer, Dubai BC announced that the 17,000 seater Coca-Cola Arena would serve as the team's home arena.
+Jurica Golemac was signed as the first head coach, while Nate Mason was the first signed player.
+Dāvis Bertāns became the first NBA-experienced player to join the club.
+Dubai BC announced that the 17,000 seater Coca-Cola Arena would serve as their home arena.

 In their first ABA game, on September 22, 2024, Dubai defeated Red Star Belgrade at home.
-They also defeated Partizan, Zadar and Cedevita Olimpija, amongst others, in the 2024–25 season, securing a place in the playoffs.
+They also notably defeated Partizan, Zadar and Cedevita Olimpija, securing a place in the playoffs.
 They were eliminated by Partizan Belgrade in the semifinals.

-The team competes in the European top-tier basketball league, EuroLeague for the 2025–26 season, as the team got a five–year license to participate until 2029–30 season.
-They became the first non-Israeli team that was not based in Europe to play in the league.
-For its debut season, Dubai worked with a player budget of €16 million.
+The club first competed in the European top-tier EuroLeague for the 2025–26 season, after getting a five–year license to participate.
+For its debut season, Dubai had a player budget of €16 million.
+In their second ABA season, Dubai Basketball made history by winning the 2025/26 title against Partizan Belgrade.